On this page

 - biological factors (for example, genetics)

-- learning community-based factors (for example, peer group difficulties, especially bullying. psychological factors (for example, a tendency to think negatively).
+- learning community-based factors (for example, peer group difficulties, especially bullying)

 How does depression affect children and young people?

-Depression can make it hard for children and young people to learn.
-Without professional support, this can lead to long-term effects on their school achievement.
+As well as impacting other areas of life, depression can make it hard for children and young people to learn.
+Without professional support, this can have long-term impacts on their learning.

 Sometimes older children or young people experiencing depression may talk about wanting to die or harm themselves.
-This can be alarming, but it’s important that you take this seriously.
-Whether such talk represents a clear intention of suicide or is a way of expressing feelings of depression, it indicates a high level of distress that requires attention.
-Read more about suicide prevention.
+This can be alarming, and it’s important to take this seriously.
+Whether this represents a clear intention of suicide or is a way of expressing feelings of depression, it indicates a high level of distress that requires attention.

 Depression can significantly impact the lives of children and young people.
-But getting the right type of help – and getting it early – can make a huge difference in their mental health.
+But getting the right type of help – and getting it early – can make a huge difference to their mental health.

 What signs should I look out for?